Sex Hormones in Older Women (SHOW)

 Cardiovascular disease (CVD; heart attack and stroke) is the leading cause of death in women aged 65 years and over.
 The risk of CVD increases steeply after midlife, implicating both age and possibly hormonal changes with ageing as playing a role.

 The major sex hormones in women are oestrogens and androgens (such as testosterone).
 Oestrogen levels fall suddenly at menopause.
 Androgen levels do not change at menopause but start to fall from the mid 30’s, and then decline steadily with age until the 7th decade, after which testosterone levels start to increase.

 There are some indications that low levels of testosterone may be associated with an increased risk of CVD in women, however this is still to be proven.
 Previous studies have been small, often conflicting and lacking the precision to accurately measure low concentrations of testosterone seen in older women.

-The main aim of the SHOW Study is to investigate the association between levels of androgens (testosterone and other androgens) in the blood and cardiovascular events and life expectancy in older women.
+The SHOW Study is investigating the association between levels of androgens (testosterone and other androgens) in the blood and cardiovascular events and life expectancy in older women.

 This study will also provide for the first time, a reference range for blood levels of the various androgens in women aged 70-74 years, 75-79 years, 80-84 years and 85+ years.